-In 2014, Plymouth State University’s Office of Research and Engagement will begin work with TreMonti Consulting in an effort to support the intellectual property and technology transfer needs and opportunities at the University.
-In the coming months, the Office of Research and Engagement will work with the Faculty Welfare Committee and others on campus to devise an intellectual property policy that makes since for our community.
+In 2014, Plymouth State University’s Office of Research and Engagement worked with TreMonti Consulting in an effort to support the intellectual property and technology transfer needs and opportunities at the University.
+The Office of Research and Engagement has also worked with the Faculty Welfare Committee and others on campus to devise an intellectual property policy that fits our needs.

 Plymouth State University and Keene State College are working together to share information and find ways to better support our intellectual communities.

 Our purpose in developing IP/TT (intellectual asset management) services for our campus include (in order of importance):

 - Compliance: We must be compliant with federal regulations (Bayh-Dole) regarding how IP generated with federal funds is managed.
 [This currently affects only a small segment on our campus with federal funding, but will grow as we mature organizationally.

 - Faculty Support: We must provide appropriate intellectual asset management support to all faculty (regardless of funding source: federal/non-federal/internal).
 We need to do so in order to attract and retain the best faculty scholars, and allow them to flourish over their careers at KSC and PSU.
 This is also important to maximizing PSU’s role as a catalyst for innovation and high quality of life in the region.

 - Reputational Value: Done well, intellectual asset management should increase the reputation of our faculty and our two institutions (KSC & PSU).
 The value of our intellectual assets (be they technological inventions, creative works, or precious holdings) should be visible and known for their impact on society.
 This means we must have clear ways for those intellectual assets to be appropriately accessible to others.
 Sometimes this might be through commercialization (e.g., licensing our technology to others for their use for a fee), but more often this may be through non-commercial means.
 Both means are important.